 As you near them you see how massive the cliffs are.
 They loom above you as you make your way up and into the cut out that the trail leads through.

 As you continue to climb, the canyon appears to become a slot canyon, and every rock has chunks missing from it.
 Some even forming what I thought looked like faces.

 The last part of this area is the climb up over a bunch of fallen rocks.

 Once you hit the top of the rocks, you will see the rings from which the trail gets its name.

 These steel rings are lined along one side of the trail and provide footing up a steep incline.
 While it would not be impassable without them, they are a welcome addition and one that I enjoyed climbing.

 There are two sets of rings that you will be climbing up before you eventually crest at the top of the mountain.
 This feels like quite an accomplishment, even though the trail was not very hard and is one of those hikes that you will tell others about just because it is unique.

-Even though Keslo Dunes and the lava tube are amazing, the rings trail is easily up there with great trails in the Mojave Preserve.
-If you haven’t spent much time there then you really should go out and do it.
+Even though Kelso Dunes and the lava tube are fantastic, the Rings Trail is easily up there with great trails in the Mojave Preserve.
+If you haven’t spent much time there, then you really should go out and do it.